cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/groups.md

 ## Create a Group

-Assign assets and [Organization Members](/platform-deep-dive/collaboration/user-roles/#organization-member) into a group:
+Assign [Organization Members](/platform-deep-dive/collaboration/user-roles/#organization-member) into a group:

 - Navigate to the **People** page, and then to the **Groups** tab.
 - Select **Create Group**.